 The study, published in the Journal of Clinical Endocrinology & Metabolism, is the largest to date examining time to diagnosis, and reveals what the authors say are “major gaps” in education and support for women with the condition.

-As a Reproductive Medicine and Women’s Health Specialist I see these same issues with so many women waiting years to get a proper diagnosis and they have seen multiple healthcare professionals in both the medical and complementary medicine profession.
+As a healthcare practitioner with a special interest in this area, I see these same issues with so many women waiting years to get a proper diagnosis and they have seen multiple healthcare professionals in both the medical and complementary medicine profession.

 PCOS primarily affects women of reproductive age — most often between the ages of 18 to 35.
 The most common signs of PCOS are:

 - Excess hair growth (some women can have hair loss too)

 If a women presents with Acne, irregular periods, absent periods etc, there is a good chance that she may have PCOS.
 The problem for these women, as explained before is that healthcare providers and placing too much emphasis on only one of these symptoms, which is usually the Acne, or just that the cycle is irregular.
 Then women are then put on the Pill and these symptoms are masked for years, until they try and have a child and have difficulty doing so.

 Women with PCOS also have an increased risk of type 2 diabetes, gestational diabetes, metabolic syndrome and anxiety and depression, and studies have shown that the longer it takes for the condition to be diagnosed, the greater the patient dissatisfaction.

 These new results are concerning for those of us who do know how to deal with PCOS and other gynaecological conditions properly.
 These women should not be having this conditions missed.
 The other issue is that not only do women often wait several months or even years before care providers are able to diagnose the condition, but even after diagnosis, patients are often unsatisfied with the information and support they receive.
 It is such a vicious cycle.